 As ironic as it may seem infinity is defined as an undefined number that can either be a positive or negative value.
 All arithmetic operations performed on an infinite value always lead to an infinite number, say it be sum, subtraction, multiplication, or any other operation.

-In the world of computer science, infinity is generally used to measure performance and optimize algorithms that perform computations on a large scale application.
+In the world of computer science, infinity is generally used to measure performance and optimize algorithms that perform computations on a large-scale application.

-Representing infinity as an Integer in python
+Representing infinity as an Integer in Python

-The concept of representing infinity as an integer violates the definition of infinity itself.
-As of 2020, there is no such way to represent infinity as an integer in any programming language so far.
-But in python, as it is a dynamic language, float values can be used to represent an infinite integer.
+But in Python, as it is a dynamic language, float values can be used to represent an infinite integer.
 One can use float(‘inf’) as an integer to represent it as infinity.
 Below is the list of ways one can represent infinity in Python.

-1. Using float(‘inf’) and float(‘-inf’):
+1. Using float(‘inf’) and float(‘-inf’)

 As infinity can be both positive and negative they can be represented as a float(‘inf’) and float(‘-inf’) respectively.
-The below code shows the implementation of the above-discussed content:

 Python3